Kinsa/parking-attendant/readme.md

 - [ ] Ordering - API query to return responses purely by date?
 - [ ] OpenAPI documentation
 - [ ] Timezone handling for datetime parameters in query: everything currently works so long as all the dates use the same timezone as the system timezone - but that means converting the datetime before submitting it.
 - [ ] Should the session window be tracked via a specific datetime object instead of minutes?
 Minutes work well for a short-term lot.
 In terms of flexibility, in a long-term lot, someone might purchase a month at a time.
-It might be more straight forward to track that with an end date instead of minutes.
+The start of the window wouldn't be the time they entered the lot in that case.
 - [ ] Custom / non-UK plate handling.
 Specific implications include that we are currently running Levenshtein if the match is less than 8 characters.
 The dataset should include some custom options.